 There are two methods available for performing OpenShift Origin cluster upgrades: automated or manual.

 The automated upgrade method uses Ansible playbooks to automate the tasks needed to upgrade a OpenShift Origin cluster.
-You can use the inventory file that you used during inital installation to run the upgrade playbooks.
+You should use the inventory file that you used during initial installation or during the last time that the upgrade was successful to run the upgrade playbook.
 Using this method allows you to choose between either upgrade strategy: in-place upgrades or blue-green deployments.

 The manual upgrade method breaks down the steps that happen during an automated Ansible-based upgrade and provides the equivalent commands to run manually.
 Using this method describes the in-place upgrade strategy.